6.11.10.2 User-defined defining words using create

 This fragment defines a defining word def-word and then executes it.
 When def-word executes, it CREATEs a new word name, and executes the code code1.
 The code code2 is not executed at this time.
 The word name is sometimes called a child of def-word.

-When you execute name, the address of the body of name is put on the data stack and code2 is executed (the address of the body of name is the address HERE returns immediately after the CREATE, i.e., the address a created word returns by default).
+When you execute name, the address of the body of name is pushed on the data stack and code2 is executed.
+The address of the body of name is the address HERE returns immediately after the CREATE, i.e., the address a created word returns by default).

-Another way of understanding the behaviour of def-word and name is to say that, if you make the following definitions:
+You can understand the behaviour of def-word and name by considering the following definitions:

 : def-word1 ( "name" -- )